 USCIS will review your application and send you a receipt notice.
 You can check the status of your application online by typing in your receipt number.
 If you do not get a receipt within 3 weeks of filing, you can call the USCIS Contact Center.

 You may get a letter asking for more evidence.
 This could be your photo, fingerprints, signature, and other documents.

 You will get a letter approving or denying your application.
 If you applied for a work permit, you will also get information about your application.

 If you do not get TPS, you will get information on whether and how you can appeal their decision.

-If you already have TPS Yemen, you must re-register by March 6, 2023 to continue your benefits.
-You do not have to pay a fee to file a re-registration application.
+If you already have TPS for Yemen, you must have re-registered by March 6, 2023 to continue your benefits through September 3, 2024.